Organization and Operation of Internal Audit Division

 Oversee the self-inspection of internal control system carried out annually by the operations, finance, information and other units to establish a self-monitoring system.
 Self-inspection results provided by each unit are reviewed and monitored by the Internal Audit.

 3. Monitoring the improvement of deficiency

-Conduct continually follow-up reviews on any examination opinions or audit deficiencies brought up by the financial examination authority, CPA, or internal audit, and on matters specified in the internal control system statement as requiring stronger improvement efforts, and submit a written report on the implementation of improvement of deficiencies to the Board of Directors and the Audit Committee.
+Conduct continually follow-up reviews on any examination opinions or audit deficiencies brought up by the financial examination authority, CPA, or internal audit (including the internal audit unit of the financial holding company), and on matters specified in the internal control system statement as requiring stronger improvement efforts, and submit a written report on the implementation of improvement of deficiencies to the Board of Directors and the Audit Committee.